umnsec/mlta/docs/review-kallgraph.md

 - The remaining 5 are caused by an implementation error (see Section 2).

 **Update:**
-The authors responded to this correction: they acknowledged their example is incorrect and tried to provide a new example.
-It turns out the new example is irrelevant to the claimed unsound confinement, but that “ReturnInst” was not handled yet in “typeConfineInFunction()” of MLTA.
+The authors responded to this correction: they acknowledged their example is incorrect and tried to provide new examples.
+It turns out the new examples are irrelevant to the claimed unsound confinement design, but that when collecting address-taken functions, some special statements (`ReturnInst` and `Arguments`） were not supported yet.
+These FNs already exist in the function-type matching and are not introduced by MLTA's design.
+We have patches to quickly fix them.

 ---